Links

 Marine Traffic

 Marine Traffic is a global ship tracking website, primarily through AIS (Automatic Identification System).
 Under international maritime law, administered through the United Nation's International Maritime Organization (IMO), there is a requirement for all vessels over 300 gross tons to transmit their position via AIS receivers.
-(Marine Traffic has, to date, published over 1,000 of Michael’s ship photographs.)
+(Marine Traffic has, as at 31 Dec 2024, published over 1,400 of Michael’s ship photographs.)

 https://www.marinetraffic.com/en/photos/by/copyright:Michael%20Leek